Financial Performance Reporting

-The Board decided that the primary objective of the research project would be to evaluate ways it might improve the relevance of information presented in the performance statement and that the Board would consider related changes resulting from this objective.
+The primary objective of the research project is to evaluate ways the Board might improve the relevance of information presented in the performance statement and related changes resulting from this objective.

-The Board directed the staff to focus on the following two areas within the scope of the project: (1) a framework for determining an operating performance metric and (2) distinguishing between recurring and nonrecurring or infrequently occurring items within the performance statement.
+The project will focus on two areas: (1) determining an operating performance metric and (2) distinguishing between recurring and nonrecurring or infrequently occurring items within the performance statement.

-In addition to these two areas, the Board directed the staff to research and consider potential related changes that may arise from (1) and (2) in the following respects:
+In addition to these two areas, the project will consider potential related changes that may arise from (1) and (2) in the following respects: